sopnode/kube-install/README.md

 see script `tests/all-in-one.sh` that illustrates how to orchestrate the deployment of a complete cluster that crosses the sopnode-faraday NAT barrier

-*note* this version has support for fedora35 only.
+*note* this version has support for fedora 37 only

 ## set up